watty62/PlaqueScraper/README.md

 ## Intro

 On 30 November 2017, Aberdeen City Council relaunched its website.
-In so doing, subtantial amounts of content and functionality was either written off or temporarilt shelved.
+In so doing, subtantial amounts of content and functionality was either written off or temporarily shelved.

 This is the first of a series of scrapers needed to quickly grab that content before it vanishes forever.